-INTRANASAL MEDICATION ADMINISTRATION:
+INTRANASAL MEDICATION ADMINISTRATION

-This procedure authorizes the SPEMS EMT-Basic to administer intranasal (IN) medications using the MAD (Mucosal Atomizer Device).
+This procedure authorizes the SPEMS Advanced EMT to administer intranasal (IN) medications using the MAD (Mucosal Atomizer Device).
 The rich vasculature of the nasal cavity provides a direct route into the bloodstream for medications that easily cross the mucous membranes.
 Due to this direct absorption into the bloodstream, rate and extent of absorption is relatively comparable to IV administration.
 This procedure allows for the substitution of approved medication administration via the intranasal route in place of other routes listed in specific protocols.
-The SPEMS EMT-Basic should refer back to the original protocol upon completion of this treatment guideline.
-Generally, the intravenous route is the preferred method of drug administration and IV therapy should follow as soon as appropriate therefore ALS back-up must be contacted.
+This procedure may be used when it is determined by the Advanced EMT that a needleless delivery system may be desired for safety reasons because of patient agitation or combativeness, or an IV is unobtainable.
+The SPEMS Advanced EMT should refer back to the original protocol upon completion of this treatment guideline.
+Generally, the intravenous route is the preferred method of drug administration and IV therapy should follow as soon as appropriate or practical.